 As they sailed along the South coast they would have passed many small bays, with seemingly good anchorages.
 These are surrounded by shallow coral reefs making it impossible to enter.
 When they passed South Point, Oistin’s Bay would be the first safe anchorage that they found.
 The bay would have been bigger as a lot of land has been reclaimed from the sea.
 It is still a good anchorage to keep your fishing boat.

 Pelican Island, before it was joined to the mainland as part of the deep water harbour, is close to Carlisle Bay but no mention is made of it.
-This would surely have been noted in his diary.
+This would surely have been noted in Amyas Preston’s diary.

 When the Earl of Carlisle arrived the area around the present Bridgetown was a swamp.
 I would have thought that the swamp would have extended a kilometre or more from the Constitution River in all directions.
 The surrounding land is very flat.